 3- Tone mapping / Exposure Fusion

-Here comes the main menu for adjusting the final photos.
+Here is the main menu for adjusting the final photos.
 You can choose a style for your image by clicking one of the thumbnails on the preset panel on the right.
 The preview panel in the middle shows a preview of the final image.
 The setting panel on the left lets you refine the effect by adjusting the setting.
-You can always undo or redo setting, restore to the default setting with the buttons at the bottom of the sliders.
+You can always undo or redo the setting, and restore to the default setting with the buttons at the bottom of the sliders.

 There are two main setting options to choose from:

 - HDR Tone Mapping is composed of two steps.
-The first step merges differently exposed photos to a 32 bits/channel unprocessed HDR image.
+The first step merges differently exposed photos to a 32-bit/channel unprocessed HDR image.
 Such image cannot be displayed properly on standard monitors, which is why a second step called Tone Mapping is necessary.
 Tone Mapping consists of scaling each pixel of the HDR image so that details in highlights and shadows show correctly on monitors and prints (these details are available in the unprocessed 32-bit image but not directly visible because of the low dynamic range of the display).

 - Exposure Fusion combines the source photos in such a way that highlight details are taken from the underexposed photos and shadow details from the overexposed ones.
 The fused image is, therefore, a weighted average of the source images.
 Exposure Fusion has the advantage of being easy to understand and is familiar to photographers who are used to doing this process manually in image editing applications.
 Also, Exposure Fusion has the nice side effect of reducing noise.